 After weeks of stress, the muscles in your head and neck can become so tight and knotted that you have a seemingly unending tension headache.
 The pain can also affect your eyes, making it difficult and painful to concentrate on your work.

 A cold compress placed over the temples and eyes can help to reduce inflammation around this area.
 It’s also important to look at how and where you sit, to ensure your body is well-supported and your lighting is adequate.
 And if you can find the time to book a massage, this is probably the best way to get those nasty kinks out of your muscles!

 You might have thought that your acne days were left behind in the teenage years, but the unfortunate truth is that stress can bring painful cysts and pimples right back.
-As mentioned above, your body starts releasing more hormones when you’re stressed, and the resultant oil production can cause zits when it gets trapped inside your hair follicles.
+As mentioned above, your body starts releasing more hormones when you’re stressed.
+The resultant oil production can cause zits when it gets trapped inside your hair follicles.